 Using Fulfillment by Amazon, sellers must pay fees for storage and fulfillment based on the size and weight of their products.
 Although these fees can add up, FBA sellers still gain profits if their products have high sales volumes.

-FBM fees, on the other hand, may be less expensive for sellers.
+FBM fees, on the other hand, maybe less expensive for sellers.
 This is because they can cut down on the storage and fulfillment fees charged by Amazon.
 However, FBM sellers must invest in their own warehouse space, staff, and shipping infrastructure, which can be considerable.

 #4.
 Logistics

-If a seller is just starting out on Amazon and doesn’t have an established logistics system, it’s suggested that they use Amazon FBA.
-This way, they can avoid the time-consuming process of picking, packing, and shipping their own products and focus on building their business.
+If a seller is just starting on Amazon and doesn’t have an established logistics system, it’s suggested that they use Amazon FBA.
+This way, they can avoid the time-consuming process of picking, packing, and shipping their products and focus on building their business.

 For sellers who have already been selling on other eCommerce platforms and have their own logistics systems in place, it’s still worth considering Amazon FBA.
 This is especially true if they sell products with a high turnover rate, as FBA can potentially save them money and time on fulfillment.

-FBA vs FBM: Which Should You Choose?
+Amazon FBA vs FBM: Which is better?

 FBA is a better choice for you if: